sraocodes/SRAO_CV/content/CV.md

         - "Collaborated actively with team members and external experts from Bharath Electronics Ltd."
         - "Successfully demonstrated the prototype in real-world scenarios."

+pubs:
   - title: "Selected Publications"
     items:
-      - "Numerical simulation of current-free double layers created in a helicon plasma device, Physics of Plasmas, 2012."
+      - "Imaging plant responses to water deficit using electrical resistivity tomography, Plant and Soil, 2020."
       - "Sensing the electrical properties of roots: A review, Vadose Zone Journal, 2020."
+      - "Investigation of Electrical anisotropy as a root phenotyping parameter: Numerical study with root water uptake, Geophysical Research Abstracts, 2019."
       - "Impact of maize roots on soil–root electrical conductivity: a simulation study, Vadose zone journal, 2019."
+      - "Tree root system mise-à-la-masse (MALM) forward modelling with explicit representation of root structure, Geophysical Research Abstracts, 2019."
+      - "A new method for characterizing the complex electrical properties of root segments, 2018."
       - "Waves generated in the plasma plume of helicon magnetic nozzle, Physics of Plasmas, 2013."
-      - "Imaging plant responses to water deficit using electrical resistivity tomography, Plant and Soil, 2020."
-      - "A new method for characterizing the complex electrical properties of root segments, 2018."
       - "Plasma turbulence driven by transversely large-scale standing shear Alfvén waves, Physics of Plasmas, 2012."
-      - "Investigation of Electrical anisotropy as a root phenotyping parameter: Numerical study with root water uptake, Geophysical Research Abstracts, 2019."
-      - "Tree root system mise-à-la-masse (MALM) forward modelling with explicit representation of root structure, Geophysical Research Abstracts, 2019."
+      - "Numerical simulation of current-free double layers created in a helicon plasma device, Physics of Plasmas, 2012."

   - title: "Statistics"
     items: